Skip to content

 Younger man in blue t-shirt sitting in dentist chair having teeth examined by dentist

 So you’ve been for your regular dental check-up and your dentist has told you, you need to have your wisdom teeth removed.
 First of all, don’t panic.
-This is the most commonly performed oral surgical procedure in Australia and doesn’t necessarily need a visit to hospital or even a general anaesthetic.
+This is a very common oral surgical procedure in Australia and doesn’t necessarily need a visit to hospital, opens in a new tab or even a general anaesthetic.

 What are wisdom teeth?